How Many People Are Named Stanley?

 An estimated 139,218 people in the United States have the first name Stanley.
 While not in the top 50, it remains a well-known name ranking #386 overall.
 It is predominantly male (99.5%).
 The average bearer is 64 years old, and Stanley peaked in popularity in 1954 with 6,472 births that year.

-Below you will find a full statistical profile of Stanley as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, and state-by-state birth registrations.
+Below you will find a full statistical profile of Stanley as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, state-by-state birth registrations, and, when available, a 2020 Census snapshot showing who had the name at that point in time.
 You can also check how many people share the full name Stanley paired with any surname.

 Key Insights